reneluria/demo-infomaniak-kubespray/README.md

 Services of type Load balancer are provided by octavia

+It takes approximately 50 seconds to create the infrastructure with terraform, and an additional 5 minutes to bootstrap the cluster.

 ## Prepararation

 Create a new openstack project in Infomaniak management pannel and download